grimandgreedy/qutebrowser-scripts/README.md

 ### Summarise page

 This script summarises a webpage using ollama.
 The model can be specified as you wish.

+You will need to set up ollama and download a model for this to work.

 ```
 config.bind(',ls', 'spawn --userscript summarise_file.py $QUTE_HTML --qb-html --model mistral')